tryton-vanmeer/Resume/resume.md

 + **Custom Arch Linux Image** Archiso with GNOME desktop and person tweaks.
 + **Dotfiles** Dotfiles and system configuration managed by Ansible.
 + **Dungeon Journal** D&D 5e character manager for the GNOME desktop.
-+ **Personal Media Server** Ubuntu server that hosts file and services such as Plex.
 + **Contributions to various Open Source projects**
     + **Slide** Reddit browser for Android.
     + **Simple-Solitaire** Solitaire game collection for Android.